priyanshu-shubham/EnglishSongDownloader/README.md

 # EnglishSongDownloader

-This is a python script to download English Songs
+Download any song by running a python script.
 Requirements:
 1. Python 3.x
 2. Requests library